tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > Kunstkring in late 1911, he settled in Paris.
 His analytical Cubist "compositions" of 1912-13 in grays and browns were based on a favorite motif, the tree, where
 > particular forms disappear almost completely in the whole.  [p.
 14.]

+To be honest, despite being a life-long student of Art History, I never really understood Cubism.
-I never really understood Cubism, but it turns out that when it comes to understanding these paintings, a little information from the right source can go a long way.
+As it turns out, when it comes to understanding these paintings, a little information from the right source can go a long way.

+The paintings may seem to be a bit "crazy," but it turns out there is a method to their "madness!"

 At one point I put Mondrian's book aside and started reading Douglas Cooper's book *[The Cubist Epoch](https://www.goodreads.com/book/show/552681.The_Cubist_Epoch),* published in 1971.
 Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote and published *[The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations)* between 1905 and 1913.

-In this short book Apollinaire claims the goal of the Cubist painters is to "encompass past, present and future in a single glance" [p.
-8 of the 2004 translation by Peter Read].
+In this short book Apollinaire claims the goal of the Cubist painters is to "encompass past, present and future in a single glance"
+[p.
+8 of the 2004 translation by Peter Read and published by the University of California Press].
-This explains very concisely why these paintings appear so fractured: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects from different points in time, all in a single image.
+This explains very concisely why these paintings appear so fractured and "crazy:" Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects from different points in time, all in a single image.

 Realizing that in the early 1900s painters found themselves in competition with photographers and filmmakers helps explain their interest in this sort of style.